The 24 Best Dive Bars to Visit in America

 Photography courtesy of Abe’s on Lincoln

 Forget about writing your phone number or your next big idea on a napkin.
 At Abe’s on Lincoln on Lincoln Street in Savannah’s National Historic District, napkin after napkin with hand-drawn Abraham Lincoln illustrations tattoo the bar’s wooden beams and centuries-old ceiling.
 We’re talking depictions of Honest Abe as a zombie, riding a bike, and even as SpongeBob Squarepants.
-If you’re looking to add your own masterpiece to the walls of this off-the-radar pub dedicated to America’s 16th president, order a drink and ask the bartender for a set of napkins and pens.
+If you want to add your masterpiece to the walls of this off-the-radar pub dedicated to America’s sixteenth president, order a drink and ask the bartender for a set of napkins and pens.

 Learn more